vplesko/OrbLang/docs/references/reference_orb_data.md

 Element types must not be constant or undefined types.

-If provided, `drop` must be a function which takes a single argument of this data type marked as `::noDrop`.
+If provided, `drop` must be a function that takes a single argument of this data type marked as `::noDrop`.
 That function will be used to drop values of this data type.

 `::global` must be placed on `data` if this instruction is not executed in the global scope.